-35. The requirement that all retailers make easily comparable standardised fact sheets about their different energy plans might help some highly engaged consumers, but Michael and Dianne's feedback indicates it is having little impact on the ground.
-When choosing an energy offer, people would still have set aside time to find, download and compare the sheets of around thirty different retailers.
-The factsheets might serve a better purpose in terms of monitoring the market.
-Michael reflected on the realities his clients face when decision making:
+The requirement that all retailers make easily comparable standardised fact sheets about their different energy plans might help some highly engaged consumers, but Michael and Dianne's feedback indicates it is having little impact on the ground.
+When choosing an energy offer, people realities his clients face when decision making:

+"People have a very 'now' focused mentality not a future focused mentality.
+People are just focused on the now.
+It all helps but they might just not do anything." would still have to set aside time to find, download and compare the fact sheets of around thirty different retailers.
+The fact sheets might serve a better purpose in terms of monitoring the market.
+Michael reflected on the